Parabolically induced unitary representations of the universal group U(F)^+ are C_0: The main Theorem

 \subsection{Acknowledgements}

-We would like to thank Pierre-Emmanuel Caprace for addressing the question, in the beginning of the author's PhD thesis, if parabolically induced unitary representations of the universal group $U(F)^{+}$, with $F$ being primitive, have all their matrix coefficients vanishing at infinity.
-We thank Pierre-Emmanuel Caprace and Stefaan Vaes for pointing out a gap in an earlier version of this paper.
+We would like to thank Pierre-Emmanuel Caprace for addressing the question if parabolically induced unitary representations of $\G$, with $F$ being primitive, are $C_0$.
+We thank Pierre-Emmanuel Caprace and Stefaan Vaes for pointing out a gap in an earlier version of this paper and Alain Valette for further discussions.
+The comments of the anonymous referee were highly appreciated.
+We would like to thank him/her for carefully reading this paper.

 \begin{bibdiv} \begin{biblist}

 \bib{Amann}{thesis}{ author={Amann, Olivier}, title={Group of tree-automorphisms and their unitary representations}, note={PhD thesis}, school={ETH Z\"urich}, year={2003}, }